Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - [x]
     Select the checkbox to display the editing toolbar.

+- [COMPARE]
+    Click this button to open the window for comparing workflow versions.
+For detailed information, see [Compare the workflow versions](../Operation/03_CompareWorkflows.md).

 - [PUBLISH]
     Click this button to publish a workflow version.
 This button is only displayed if the selected workflow version is unpublished.